|JezUK Ltd - The Coffee Grounds|

 I could left then and been pretty happy, but the match I'd made the trip to see was up next - Shinsuke Nakamura vs Zack Sabre Jr. It was just amazing.
 Zack isn't the biggest guy in the world but looked like he belonged in there - the match was terrifically stiff and energetic.
 But Nakamura, Nakamura, Nakamura.
 Nakamura is just electrifying.
 He just has something - you can't take your eyes of him.

-I came out of York Hall so hopped up I eshewed the tube, with its standing and waiting and heat shuffling crowds, instead walking, striding, loping even, from Bethnal Green along the length of the City Road back to Euston and the train home.
+I came out of York Hall so hopped up I eshewed the tube, with its standing and waiting and its heat and its shuffling crowds, instead walking, striding, loping even, from Bethnal Green along the length of the City Road back to Euston and the train home.

 » ProWrestling Torch Glossary of Insider Terms - defines the term insider in a kind of meta-glossary ahead of the glossary itself